Scripture Readings: Book of Wisdom 9:13-18; Letter of Saint Paul to Philemon 9-17; Gospel According to Saint Luke 14:25-33

 In comparison with the love God has for us, clinging to any earthly treasures and pleasure is like walking in utter darkness without a flashlight, when we are meant to be walking in the full light of a sunlit day.
 God is to hold first place in our life.
 Jesus told his followers elsewhere in the Gospels that to do so, to strive to do God’s will, qualifies such ones as brothers and sisters of Christ.

-So we must ask: is God, the Father, Son and Holy Spirit, holding the most important place in my life and is my life centered in Christ?
+We must ask: is God, the Father, Son and Holy Spirit, holding the most important place in my life and is my life centered in Christ?
 Probably none of us can give a resounding “yes,” to the question, but if we strive for such a goal with sincerity and perseverance, we have to believe that it is slowly becoming a reality and that our love for others will attain its full growth as well.

 Jesus goes on in the Gospel today to make a comparison.
 If someone wishes to construct a tower, he or she must calculate the cost to determine the go ahead.
 No one wants to be laughed at for a barely-begun or half-finished project.
 In the same vein, our commitment to belong completely to Christ must not be half-hearted, but one hundred per cent, knowing we have sufficient funds, namely God’s active grace, alive and at work in hearts that belong fully to God.
 Our decision to follow Christ is to be serious, permanent and definitive, and Jesus promises we will not be disappointed in our expectations.